Explore the Best Types of Freshwater Fish for Your Aquarium

 The albino corydoras’ ghostly appearance makes it a stunning addition to any aquarium.

-Many corydoras species are great for both beginner and expert aquarium keepers alike, but the albino corydoras is perhaps one of the most interesting to look at.
-These tiny catfish are peaceful bottom feeders who coexist well with various small freshwater fish.
+The albino corydoras (Corydoras aeneus) is perhaps one of the most interesting-looking corydoras to keep in an aquarium.
+These tiny catfish are peaceful bottom feeders that coexist well with various small freshwater fish.
 Compatible species include tetras, danios, and other corydoras.
-They grow to around 2 to 3 inches long and can live for around 5 to 8 years in captivity.

 Like most other species on this list, the albino corydoras is hardy and easy to care for.
-They can easily thrive in tanks as small as 10 to 15 gallons and especially enjoy living alongside other members of their species.
+They can thrive in tanks as small as 10 to 15 gallons and especially enjoy living alongside other members of their species.

-10. Common Molly (Poecilia sphenops)
+10. Common Molly

 common-molly-fish-group